abergs/ideasofanders/_posts/2014-06-05-Introduction-To-Orleans.md

 ---
 layout: post
 title: Introduction To Project Orleans
-headline: "Orleans will rock your world"
+headline: "Orleans will rock your concurrent and distributed world"
 categories: development
 tags:
   - .net